avvinci/cccatalog-api/README.md

 ```

 ## Deploying the API
 The API infrastructure is orchestrated using Terraform hosted in creativecommons/ccsearch-infrastructure.
-More details can be found on the [this wiki page](https://wikijs.creativecommons.org/tech/cc-search/operations).
+More details can be found on [this wiki page](https://wikijs.creativecommons.org/tech/cc-search/operations).